oehf/ipf/commons/map/README.md

 semantic difference is the rename of `target.equivalence` to `target.relationship`, which collapses onto the same `Equivalence`.

-ConceptMap has more than the model uses (several targets per element, `relatedto`, `subsumes`, `specializes`); the loader folds what it can and logs or rejects the rest rather than dropping it silently.
+ConceptMap has more than the model uses, and the loader folds what it can and reports the rest rather than dropping it silently. `relatedto` becomes `inexact`, and `subsumes`/`specializes` become `narrower`/`wider`.
+Of several targets per element, the entry is the first equal or equivalent one, else the first that translates at all; disjoint targets stay disjoint entries, and any further translating target is left out with a warning.
+A target with `dependsOn` or `product` holds only under a condition the model cannot state, so it is left out with a warning as well.
 R4 only — R5's rename of `target.equivalence` to `target.relationship` is the only semantic difference to absorb if an R5 loader lands later.

 ### Legacy Groovy DSL — `.map`